slatedocs/slate/source/includes/_apiv1.md

-instagram_id | false | The Instgram ID or the username for the business listing omit_address | false | Boolean for omitting the address from the listing (default: false) hours | false | The Hours a business is open or closed represented by a hash of multi dimensional arrays or do not include days where business is completely closed. category_ids | true | MojoPages Category ID's that you want business to be listed under array (max: 3) logo_url | false | URL for the listing logo, must be a minimum of 150x150 pixels photo_urls | false | Array of URLs for the listing photos, must all be a minimum of 150x150 pixels video_urls | false | Array of URLs for the listing videos, must be either YouTube or Vimeo links
+instagram_id | false | The Instgram ID or the username for the business listing omit_address | false | Boolean for omitting the address from the listing (default: false) hours | false | The Hours a business is open or closed represented by a hash of multi dimensional arrays or do not include days where business is completely closed. category_ids | true | LocalStack Category ID's that you want business to be listed under array (max: 3) logo_url | false | URL for the listing logo, must be a minimum of 150x150 pixels photo_urls | false | Array of URLs for the listing photos, must all be a minimum of 150x150 pixels video_urls | false | Array of URLs for the listing videos, must be either YouTube or Vimeo links